MetaModels/docs/manual/install.rst

 Install and update MetaModels
 ==============================

-The current MetaModels 2.1 for Contao 4 is used as usual for the current LTS (4.4) tested extensively and is released for it - after the previous tests, MM 2.1 is running. but also without problems under 4.6.
+The current MetaModels 2.1 is extensively tested and approved for LTS 4.4.

+**MetaModels 2.2 for Contao 4.9** (new LTS) is in progress - but can be installed immediately.
+For more information see `Installing MM 2.2 <#installation-of-mm-2-2>`_

 The installation of MM 2.1 requires PHP version 7.1 or higher - PHP 7.2 is recommended.